 "If you want to get into a growing industry I think plastics would be a good one.
 It's quite unique and constantly developing."

-There are no specific entry requirements to become a plastics technician.
-However, employers usually only take on qualified or experienced workers.
-To become a qualified plastics technician, you need to complete an apprenticeship and gain a Level 4 National Certificate in Plastics Processing Technology (Technical) through Competenz.
+To become a plastics technician, you need to complete an apprenticeship and gain a New Zealand Certificate in Plastics Processing Technology (Level 4).

 Plastics technicians need to be:

 - skilled in drawing up plans and instructions